3lvia/core-github-actions-runner/README.md

 go run main.go
 ```

-Git and Packer must be installed on your machine for this to work.
+Packer and git must be installed on your machine for this to work.

 ### Remove software